apache/incubator-weex-site/source/references/weex-variable.md

 weex.weex.isRegisteredComponent(componentName: string): boolean
 ```

-It can only be used to check the compatibility of the specific component, not support modules.
+It can only be used to check compatibility of a specific component.

 ```js
 weex.isRegisteredComponent('div') // true